 Plugins

 SwarmClaw has an extensible plugin system for adding custom logic at key points in the agent lifecycle.
-Plugins from OpenClaw are also natively supported.
+Plugins from OpenClaw are also natively supported, and built-in capabilities now share the same canonical plugin-family IDs used by the Plugins UI, agent configs, approvals, and policy rules.

 Installing Plugins